 Rarely appearing on lists of places to vacation in Croatia, Osijek is located inland in the Slavonia region.

 Known for its fantastic gastronomy and vast wetlands park, Osijek is an absolute hidden gem in Croatia!
-More Details: Top Reasons to Visit Osijek
+More Details: Top Reasons to Visit Osijek.

 #2 Decide What Kind of Croatia Trip

-We have highlighted the prime destinations in Croatia, but we understand that most vacations are far too short to see them all.
+We have highlighted the prime destinations in Croatia, but understand that most vacations are far too short to see them all.
+In order to choose where to go, determine what type of trip you want.

-Travelers can plan a fast-paced coastal road trip, set off on a sailing excursion or choose a luxury Croatia vacation.
+You can plan a fast-paced coastal road trip, set off on a sailing excursion or choose a luxury Croatia vacation.
+The options are nearly endless.
+To help, we are offering a few points to consider.

 Croatia Beach Vacation